aclinic/alexleung.ca/README.md

 # alexleung.ca-v2

-This is a second version of <a href='https://alexleung.ca'>alexleung.ca</a> made with Create React App.
+This is a second version of <a href='https://alexleung.ca'>alexleung.ca</a> made with Create React App + Craco.

 ![Homepage screenshot](./public/assets/screenshot.png)